FDAC development models

 Post-Proceedings

 Different FDAC teams offer different levels of support after final hearings.
 Many FDAC practitioners and judges are keen to have a better funded and more formalised post-proceedings offer to FDAC families.
+It is recognised to be a very important time for all members of the family, regardless of the outcome of proceedings.

 Early FDAC / Pre-Birth Service